mikecoop83/luna/README.md

 Well that's much cleaner!
 And we didn't have to do annoying type casting from `interface{}` or error checking along the way.
 Just check once when you pull out the value and if any of the errors that we checked for in the old code happened, they will be propagated to the final call to get the values out of the JSON.
+As a bonus convenience, the error message conveniently contains the valid keys at the level where the error was found!

 ### Wow!
 How did that work?

 Actually, it's not that complicated.
 Whenever you call `.Array(...)` or `.Map(...)` with an invalid index or key, it returns a struct that holds on to that error and finally returns it when you call one of the other functions like `Float(...)`.
+This lets you write nice clean code without worrying about `"invalid memory address or nil pointer dereference"` panics.

 ### But I really hate checking for errors... now what?

-OK, what if you're confident the value is there, need to send it to another function, and are willing to let it panic if something went wrong?
+OK, what if you're really confident the value is there, need to send it to another function, and are willing to let it panic if something went wrong?
 That's what the `Must*` versions of all the functions that return errors are for!

 ```go
 processScore(json.MapFromBytes(data).Array("people").Map(0).MustFloat("score"))
 ```

+Even with this approach, the panic will contain the same useful information you would get using the other methods.

 ### So what's the full interface?